danm0e/react-training-presentation/slides/2-0-Typescript/0-5-Setup.md

 Create a file named `index.test.ts` inside the src folder.
 Add the following code to it:

-Now you can run your tests with: npm run test
-# OR
-npm run test:watch
 --watch is not supported without git/hg, please use --watchAll - it needs to be git or you need watchall.

 ---